securedatalinks/slate/source/index.html.md

   }
 }
 ```

+Each endpoint returns data in JSON format with 2 parts, `data` and `status`.
+A `data` object contains results for request if the call is successful.
+A `status` object contains the timestamp, when the call was executed and status code and message, indicating if the request was succesfull
+See [status codes and rate limits](#status-codes-and-rate-limits) for details in different status codes.

 ## Versioning
 The sCORe API is versioned to guarantee new features and updates are non-breaking.
 The latest version of this API is /V1/.
 All our API endpoints start with version.